 Recreational marijuana use continues to grow, along with support for its legality.
 Even in the nine states where it is legal, it remains illegal to smoke marijuana in public.
 New York is among 20 states that only allows medical marijuana.
 A study commissioned by Gov. Andrew Cuomo is expected to recommend that the state allow adults here to consume marijuana legally.

 If you or a loved one has been arrested for smoking marijuana in public, possession of marijuana, or any other non-violent drug offense in New York or New Jersey, you urgently need the aid of an attorney.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in similar situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in similar situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.